dgaydukov/cert-aws/sa/files/sa.md

 * Run job At 12.05,12.10 on 10th of every month and day should be Monday: `5,10 0 10 * 1`

 ###### MySql Index Design
+Cardinality - uniqueness of data values:
+* low cardinality − all values for a column must be same
-File stored in memory in a sequence of blocks.
+* high cardinality − all values for a column must be unique File stored in memory in a sequence of blocks.
 Each block knows where next is located (basically LinkedList structure).
 Usually blocks go one after another, but can be scattered around - fragmentation, in this case performance is donwgraded (that's why there are a lot of tools - defragmentators that may expedite your system).
 If you search column without index, then mysql would extract all rows in table (yup since it's not columnar it would extract all table from disk), filter your column and return result.
 As you see - highly ineffective.